 Cacti of the Monument

-There are 28 different species of cacti in the monument, ranging from the giant saguaro to the miniature pincushion.
-These cacti are all highly adapted to survive in the dry and unpredictable desert.
+There are 31 species of cacti in the monument, ranging from the giant saguaro to the miniature pincushion.
+These cacti are highly adapted to survive in the dry and unpredictable desert.
 They use spines for protection and shade, thick skin and pulp to preserve water, unique pathways of photosynthesis at night, and hidden under their skin are delicate to sturdy wooden frames holding them together.

 The more common cacti species found within Organ Pipe Cactus National Monument include: